What are the Students’ Union elections?

-- Personal details i.e. name, ID number and email
+- Personal details i.e. name, your student ID number and email

-- Jpeg photo of yourself no more that 4GB in size.
+- High quality Jpeg photo of yourself.
 A photo of just head and shoulders is best.
 This photo will appear on SU election publicity and on the ballot paper

-- Names and details of your proposer and seconder (see below)
+- Names and details of your two proposers

 What about posters, fliers and other campaign publicity?

 You might want to produce some campaign literature as part of your campaign.
 This is fine but you will need to get anything you produce authorised by the SU elections team.
 To do this you will need to send it to firstname.lastname@example.org it will then be checked and you will receive authorisation via email.
-You must make sure you have included the SU logo on your publicity, which is available here https://www.londonmetsu.org.uk/logo/
+You must make sure you have added both the below, which are available on the website, onto all your posters and other publicity:

 I have never stood in an election before – what help is available?

-Most students who stand in an SU election will never have stood in an election before.
+Most students who stand in an SU election will never have stood in an election before!
 The SU will provide you with lots of training and support and be there to assist you throughout the process.
 We have nomination briefings, candidate briefings, manifesto workshops, campaign training and informal advice and support available to all candidates.
 We are also running informal female only nomination briefings.
 All information is available on the website.

 I’m not sure if it’s is for me, I might lose!

-You have nothing to lose and lots to gain, whether or not you win.
 Standing in an SU election is lots of fun and a great opportunity to learn more about yourself and develop useful skills such as confidence building, interpersonal, communication and organisation skills.
 It is also a chance to meet new people and make new friends.
-You will have the opportunity to gain and develop these skills whether or not you are elected.
+You will gain these skills whether or not you are elected!